 Accounting and Audits

-DAOES's accounting and audit services shall comply with the Illinois Program Accounting Manual, as adopted by the Illinois State Board of Education, and State law.
+DAOES accounting and audit services shall comply with the Requirements for Accounting, Budgeting, Financial Reporting, and Auditing, as adopted by the Ill.
+State Board of Education, State and federal laws and regulations, and generally accepted accounting principles.
+Determination of liabilities and assets, prioritization of expenditures of governmental funds, and provisions for accounting disclosures shall be made in accordance with government accounting standards as directed by the auditor designated by the Board.
 The Director, in addition to other assigned financial responsibilities, shall report monthly on DAOES's financial performance, both income and expense, in relation to the financial plan represented in the budget.

 Annual Financial Report

-The Director or designee shall annually prepare and submit the Annual Financial Report on a timely basis using the form adopted by the Illinois State Board of Education.
+The Director or designee shall annually prepare and submit the Annual Financial Report on a timely basis using the form adopted by the ISBE.
 The Director shall review and discuss the Annual Financial Report with the Board before it is submitted.

 Taxable Fringe Benefits